 - a.
-"Buy Local, It Matters" campaign with action to "EAT LOCAL". - b.
+Promote "Buy Local, It Matters" campaign with action to "EAT LOCAL" through retail, print, radio and TV channels. - b.
 Collaborate with industry and public and private stakeholders to support the development of a facility that adds value to agricultural products that includes production, processing and sales with the intent of introducing a new revenue source for local producers.